BtbN/FFmpeg-Builds/README.md

 Static Windows Builds of ffmpeg master and latest release branch.

 EXPERIMENTAL Linux-Builds.
-Do not expect everything to work on them, specially anything that involved loading dynamic libs at runtime.
+Do not expect everything to work on them, specially anything that involves loading dynamic libs at runtime.
-Shared Linux builds come without the programs (hopefully just for now), since they won't run without musl.
+Shared Linux builds need musl installed to run the programs.
+YMMV when trying to use the libraries.
+Please report any issues you encounter with those builds!

 ## Auto-Builds